LeToNode/Play2.0-CN-doc/scalaGuide/advanced/iteratees/Enumerators.md

 Now that we have several interesting ways of creating `Enumerator`s, we can use these together with composition methods `andThen` / `>>>` and `interleave` / `>-` to compose `Enumerator`s on demand.

 Indeed one interesting way of organizing a streamful application is by creating primitive `Enumerator`s and then composing a collection of them.
-Let's imagine doing an application for monitoring systems:
+Let’s imagine doing an application for monitoring systems:

 ```scala
 object AvailableStreams {